 - Research the clinic: look for pictures of their work, reviews, location, etc.

-- Research the dentist: who’s the dentist, what are his achievements, what’s his approach, how’s his work;
+- Research the dentist: who’s the dentist in Turkey, what are his achievements, what’s his approach, how’s his work;

 - Know your limits and what you are not willing to do as a treatment or post-op care;

 - Have realistic expectations and don’t ask for too much too fast;

 - Always pick a conservative approach if there’s one;

 - Pick small but safe steps;

 - Don’t go into a bidding war to look for the cheapest price available.

 Extra help!
 You may need more information on how to avoid a botched dental procedure.
 We’re here for you!
 You may want to read our guide on a Hollywood Smile done in Turkey, one of the most requested procedures in the Country.